vyos/vyos-documentation/docs/troubleshooting.rst

 Interface performance
 ^^^^^^^^^^^^^^^^^^^^^

-To take a look on the network bandwith between two nodes, the ``monitor bandwidth-test`` command is used to run iperf.
+To take a look on the network bandwidth between two nodes, the ``monitor bandwidth-test`` command is used to run iperf.

 .. code-block:: none